hilsawh/sawh-research-group/content/authors/admin/_index.md

   - researchers
 ---

-Ahilya Sawh is an Assistant Professor in the Department of Biochemistry at the University of Toronto, starting May 2023. {style="text-align: justify;"}
+Ahilya Sawh is an Assistant Professor in the Department of Biochemistry at the University of Toronto, starting May 2023.

 {{< figure src="sawh_trajectory.jpg" caption="sawh trajectory" numbered="false" >}}